Archive for the ‘Injectable Fillers’ Category

 Monday, May 9th, 2011

-While an advisory panel to the Food and Drug Administration (FDA) has voted to recommend injectable filler Restylane for lip enhancement, it seems unlikely to make much difference even if the FDA does move to approval.
+While an advisory panel to the Food and Drug Administration (FDA) injectable filler Restylane for lip enhancement, it seems unlikely to make much difference even if the FDA does move to approval.
 Many doctors in the United States already find Restylane very effective in filling out their patients’ lips.

 Restylane, like other hyaluronic acid fillers such as Juvederm and Elevess, temporarily smooths wrinkles by adding volume under the skin, and was approved for this use by the FDA in 2003.
 The effects of hyaluronic acid fillers typically last about six months.